lunarc/lunarc_docs/docs/aurora_modules.md

 Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".
 ```
 This shows you that three versions of the foss toolchain are available, with version 2016a being the default.
 The version numbering at the time of writing is a *time stamp*.
-Version 2015a was released in the begining of 2015, 2015b in the middle of 2015 and 2016a in the beginning of 2016.
+Version 2015a was released in the beginning of 2015, 2015b in the middle of 2015 and 2016a in the beginning of 2016.
 If you load e.g. the `foss/2016a` module
 ```
 module load foss/2016a
 ```